Young Organists Scholarship Program

 Monies awarded may also be applied toward an approved theatre organ workshop.

 All ATOS Scholarship funds are awarded in US dollars.
 Payments to Scholarship recipients to countries outside of the United States will reflect the US exchange rate as of the date of issue.
 All paid receipts provided by recipients must also reflect the US exchange rate at the time of a payment request.

-Applications for ATOS scholarships must be submitted by April in any given year.
-After review by the committee members, the candidates chosen will be notified of their scholarships.
+Applications for ATOS scholarships may be submitted at any time during the year.
+After review by committee members, the candidates chosen will be notified of their scholarships.